Construction Solutions work hazards, and options for making work safer

 Risks Addressed:

 Inhaling silica dust may cause silicosis or lung scarring with prolonged exposure.
 Silicosis is an incurable, sometimes fatal, disease.
 Exposure to silica also causes lung cancer and other lung diseases including chronic obstructive pulmonary disease (COPD) and tuberculosis, and has been linked to renal disease and rheumatoid arthritis.
 A report by OSHA noted that studies “show that using a handheld masonry saw to cut bricks, concrete blocks and similar materials can result in hazardous levels of airborne silica if measures are not taken to reduce dust emissions.
-Operating a handheld masonry saw outdoors without dust controls can produce silica exposures as high as 14 times the Occupational Safety and Health Administration’s (OSHA) benchmark of 0.1 mg/m3 (milligrams per cubic meter of air) as an 8-hour time-weighted average (TWA), an exposure approximately equivalent to OSHA’s general industry permissible exposure limit (PEL) for construction (OSHA Case Files.)
-Short-term exposures or exposures from operating saws indoors can be significantly higher (up to 10 mg/m3).”
+Operating a handheld masonry saw outdoors without dust controls can produce silica exposures in excess of 14 times the Occupational Safety and Health Administration’s (OSHA) permissible exposure level (PEL) for respirable crystalline silica in construction of 50 ug/m3 (micrograms per cubic meter of air, which is the same as 0.05 mg/m3, milligrams per cubic meter) as an 8-hour time-weighted average (TWA), Short-term exposures or exposures from operating saws indoors can be significantly higher (up to 10 mg/m3).”
 (OSHA Controlling Silica Exposure in Construction – 2009)

 How Risks are Reduced:

-When water is used to suppress the dust at or very near the source, dust concentrations in the worker’s breathing zone and exposures are reduced.
+When water is used to suppress dust or silica at or very near the source, dust concentrations in the worker’s breathing zone and exposures are reduced.
 In some cases, particularly where work is intermittent or in an area with general ventilation, use of water may be adequate to reduce the need to wear a respirator and the need for an employer’s respiratory protection program.
+Wet dust suppression is also likely to be effective in reducing concentrations of airborne engineered nanomaterials in a worker’s breathing zone.

 In addition, a study of engineering controls, (In Depth Survey of Dust Control Technology for Cutting Concrete Block and Tuckpointing Brick, 2008, Echt et al.) observed an 88 percent reduction in respirable dust and a 90 percent reduction in respirable silica, compared to use of no control, during the use of a hand-held masonry saw with a water-spray attachment.